-With thirty years of experience in publishing, I am a literary consultant and editor and award-winning children's author (my most recent novel 'The Earth is Singing' was Carnegie-listed and won the Historical Young Quills Award.
+With thirty years of experience in publishing, I am a literary consultant, editor and award-winning children's author (my most recent novel 'The Earth is Singing' was Carnegie-listed and won the Historical Young Quills Award.
 My first novel won the Manchester Children's Book Prize and was shortlisted for the Waterstones Prize).
+My new novel for Young Adults, 'The Stolen Ones' tells the harrowing story of the Lebensborn children who were stolen from Poland during WWII.
 I have been working as an editor for over twenty years and have edited the literary 'Virginia Woolf Bulletin' (journal of the Virginia Woolf Society of Great Britain).
 I run successful workshops on 'how to get published' for adults and have been a contributing consultant for an organisation where I advised new novelists on how to improve their books and submit them for publication.
 My book reviews and articles have appeared in the Times, TLS, Spectator, Guardian, Mail on Sunday and Jewish Chronicle.
 As a literary consultant, I have helped many writers become more confident with their work by providing in-depth editorial assessments and reports and I also offer one-to-one mentoring.
-Although as an award-winning Young Adult writer I specialise in this genre, I also work with clients who write literary fiction, women's contemporary fiction, historical fiction, and biography.
+Although as an award-winning Young Adult writer I specialise in this genre and particularly enjoy working on YA historical novels, I also work with clients who write literary fiction, women's contemporary fiction, historical fiction, and biography.
 I can focus on many areas of writing - characterisation, plot development, sentence construction, pace and tension and how to put together a unique selling package for agents and publishers.
 At all times I am sensitive to the needs and ambitions of the writer I am working with and like to feel that I inspire my authors to rework their books with renewed confidence and ambition.
+I pride myself on offering candid, professional and helpful advice and often deliver my feedback ahead of schedule.
 My clients often return to me with further commissions and I like to think that this is because I offer a friendly, professional and value-for-money experience.

 Over the past twenty years I have helped many novelists, new and experienced, to rewrite and hone their books and novels to a high standard.
 I have published over ten of my own books (details can be found further down this page) and have won several awards for them.
 As the editor of a literary magazine and also a contributing book reviewer to the national newspaper, I have a keen eye for what sells and for current trends in publishing.
 I specialise in editorial assessment and developmental editing.
 My developmental editing takes the form of an in-depth report on your novel which can be tailored to suit your requirements but will generally give you feedback on the following aspects of improving your novel/book: